chihaya/chihaya/README.md

 # Chihaya [![Build Status](https://api.travis-ci.org/chihaya/chihaya.svg?branch=master)](https://travis-ci.org/chihaya/chihaya)

 Chihaya is a high-performance [BitTorrent tracker](http://en.wikipedia.org/wiki/BitTorrent_tracker) written in the Go programming language.
 It is still heavily under development and the current `master` branch should not be used in production.

 Planned features include:

 - Light resource consumption
-- Fast request processing, sparing the network from exorbitant connection counts
+- Fast request processing using connection pools to spare the network from exorbitant connections
 - Maximum compatibility with what exists of the BitTorrent spec
-- Correct IPv6 support
+- Correct IPv6 support *gasp*
-- Generic storage interfaces that are easily adapted to work with any existing web application
+- Generic storage interfaces that are easily adapted to work with any database.
-- Scaling properties that directly correlate with those of the chosen data stores

 ### Technical Details